AuryChar/Gemini-CLI/README.md

 This is an experimental gemini client written in rust.

-to use it, install follow the steps below.
+to use it, follow the steps below.

 ## Clone the repository
 ```bash